Skip to main content

 Earnings are an opinion.
 Cash is a fact.

 Pull up any stock you own.
 Calculate its CCC from the most recent quarterly filing.
 Compare it to peers.
-Track it over time.
+Track it over four quarters.
 The companies that manage their cash cycle best tend to deliver the most consistent long-term returns — because they never need to ask capital markets for permission to keep operating.

 Frequently Asked Questions